Young Leaders Access Program 2020[cs_element_gap _id=”11″ ]

 To be eligible for the program, Young Leaders should:

 Demonstrate commitment to their community

 Identify an issue in their community to address

 Be between the ages of 18-26

 - Be fluent in written and spoken English

-- Commit to attending the 10-day retreat and spending the following year aiming to execute their community project
+- Commit to attending the 10-day program and spending the following year aiming to execute their community project

 - Have access to email and Internet to allow for consistent communication with the MCW Global Team and Young Leaders Program alumni-mentor for the duration of the year-long program